photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 !!! tldr ""
     Premature optimization is the root of all evil. — Donald Knuth

+## Bottom-Up ##

+!!! tldr ""
+    I compared Mel's hand-optimized programs with the same code massaged by the optimizing assembler program, and Mel's always ran faster.
+    That was because the “top-down” method of program design hadn't been invented yet, and Mel wouldn't have used it anyway.
+    He wrote the innermost parts of his program loops first. — [The Story of Mel](http://www.catb.org/jargon/html/story-of-mel.html)

 ## Caching ##

 !!! tldr ""